poonawala2303/Weather-App-Project/README.md

 Feel Free to share any feedbacks and recommendations if you have.

+Clone this repository and suggest for any changes you can make to this project by opening a Pull Request

+You can clone this repo by the command: git clone

 Note: The Daily and Hourly Forecast are not available as of now since both of these services are Paid and require a subscription (One Call Api by OpenWeather)